 Physical description and size

-When it comes to their physical description, Zygoballus jumping spiders boasts of physical features that make them easy to identify.
+When it comes to their physical description, Zygoballus jumping spiders boast of physical features that make them easy to identify.

 To start with, the female species of this jumping spider measure between 3.5 to 4.5 mm, while their male counterparts come in at 3 to 3.5 mm.
 This description in size is based on observation by arachnologist B.J.
 Katson.